1993 Michael Jackson sexual abuse allegations: Investigation into Chandler

-The police also began an investigation into Evan Chandler for extortion, finding that he was $68,400 behind in his child support payments despite being well-paid as a dentist.
+Police also began an investigation into Evan Chandler for extortion, finding that he was $68,400 behind in his child support payments despite being well-paid as a dentist.
 Following a five-month investigation, deputy Los Angeles County District Attorney Michael Montagna released a public statement stating no charges had been brought against Chandler, citing Jackson's lawyers' failure to file for extortion in a timely manner and Jackson's willingness to negotiate with Chandler for several weeks.
 Montagna explained that settlements were encouraged as they were favored by the law.
 Montagna also said the discussions between Jackson's representatives and Barry K. Rothman, Chandler's attorney at that time, appeared to have been attempts to settle a possible civil case, not efforts to extort money.
 Pellicano vehemently rejected that the discussion was to settle a civil claim, noting that no lawsuit was mentioned and Chandler's lawyer threatened if they do not get what they want, they will go public with accusations.

 Use of sedatives

-Chandler admitted he had used the sedative sodium amytal during Jordan's dental surgery, during which Jordan said Jackson had touched his penis.
-Sodium amytal is a barbiturate that puts people in a hypnotic state when injected intravenously.
-Studies carried out in 1952 demonstrated that it enabled false memories to be implanted.
-According to Alison Winter, a science historian at the University of Chicago, these types of drug place people in a state of "extreme suggestibility ...
-People will pick up on cues about what questioners want to hear and repeat that back."

-Mark Torbiner, the dental anesthesiologist who administered the drug, told GQ that if sodium amytal was used, "it was for dental purposes".
-According to Diane Dimond of the tabloid TV program Hard Copy, Torbiner's records show that Robinul and Vistaril were administered instead of sodium amytal.
-The U.S. Drug Enforcement Administration was investigating Torbiner's administration of drugs during house calls, where he mostly gave patients morphine and Demerol.
-Torbiner's credentials with the Board of Dental Examiners indicated that he was restricted by law to administering drugs solely for dental procedures, but he had not adhered to those restrictions; for example, he had given general anesthetic to Barry Rothman during hair transplant procedures.
-Torbiner had introduced Chandler and Rothman in 1991, when Rothman needed dental work.
+On July 16 1993, Jordan Chandler had dental surgery to remove a baby tooth and, under sedation, he disclosed to his father that Michael Jackson had touched his penis.
+The drug was administered by dental anesthesiologist Mark Torbiner and, according to Diane Dimond, Torbiner's records show that Robinul and Vistaril were administered.

+Police raids

+Between August and November 1993, authorities searched Jackson's Neverland Ranch in the Santa Ynez Valley, his Century City condominium, a Las Vegas suite where Jackson had stayed and his parents' home in Encino.
+Among the seized items were the books Boys Will Be Boys and The Boy: A Photographic Essay, both containing nude photographs of boys.
+Boys Will Be Boys reportedly contained a handwritten inscription by Jackson himself: "Look at the true spirit of happiness and joy in these boys' faces, this is the spirit of boyhood, a life I've never had and will always dream of.
+This is the life I want for my children."
+In a 1995 interview with Diane Sawyer, Jackson was asked about reports of photographs and books depicting nude boys.
+Jackson said he did not recall them and suggested they may have been unopened items sent by others.
+Additionally, two individual photographs of unidentified nude boys were found at Neverland and an additional photo of a naked boy was retrieved at the Jackson family home in Encino.